Car powered subwoofers solve a great number of problems for many vehicle applications.

 When a powered speaker is installed, connections are made to get an input audio signal which is amplified and used to drive the subwoofer for bass sound.

 Normally this is supplied with RCA type connections (low-level signals) available from aftermarket stereos or speaker to RCA adapters, or the signal can be derived from pre-existing speaker wiring.
 This is called speaker-level or “high level” inputs because of the voltage required to drive a speaker.

-From there the signal is amplifier, high frequency sounds are filtered out and blocked, and the subwoofer produces only low, clean bass.
+From there the signal is amplified, high frequency sounds are filtered out and blocked, and the subwoofer produces only low, clean bass.
 Other options sometimes exist like bass boost and adjustable bass volume controls.

 Close up view of the side of a powered subwoofer.
 This example (Rockford Fosgate P300-12) has various audio controls for tailoring the bass sound that works best once installed.
 A bass boost is included to improve the bass response even if the original signal is lacking or has no bass controls to do so.